 - failed to do something they should have done

 - the type, level or quality of service

-- staff behaviour and decisions
+- the behaviour and decisions of staff

 - a policy, procedure or practice.